 - Critical Thinking

-Mathematicians often need to show the steps they took to arrive at the solution to a problem, or demonstrate the logic behind a procedure.
-These are critical-thinking skills, and they are often woven into math program curricula at both undergraduate and graduate levels.
+Mathematicians must often show the steps they took to arrive at the solution to a problem or demonstrate the logic behind a procedure.
+Both of these processes require critical thinking skills, which are often woven into math curricula.

 - Quantitative Reasoning

-Quantitative reasoning draws on basic mathematical skills to apply quantitative information to a problem to produce a relevant conclusion.
-It combines pure math with critical thinking, and many employers are actively seeking job applicants who have this skill.
-Many math courses include quantitative reasoning.
+Quantitative reasoning involves drawing on basic mathematical skills to apply quantitative information to a problem to produce a relevant conclusion.
+Quantitative reasoning combines pure math with critical thinking, and many employers seek applicants with this skill.

-Math educators often consider problem solving the primary focus of math teaching.
+Math educators often consider problem-solving the primary focus of math teaching.
 This skill uses logic to apply mathematical knowledge to everyday problems.
-Corporations and government agencies also need problem solvers who approach situations with precise, logical, and data-based thinking to assess problems' impacts and identify potential solutions.
+Corporations and government agencies need problem-solvers who approach situations with precise, logical, and data-based thinking.

 - Time Management